garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-app-service.md

 # Azure App Services

-You are connecting to a App Service running on your Azure infrastructure from your DevBox.
+You are connecting to an App Service running on your Azure infrastructure from your DevBox.

 ## Architecture Diagram

 ![Azure App Service Architecture](../../../.gitbook/assets/azure-app-service-architecture.png)

-[Azure App Service](https://azure.microsoft.com/en-us/products/app-service) enables you to build and host web apps, mobile back ends, and RESTful APIs in the programming language of your choice without managing infrastructure.
-This connection between the app service and workspace would take place by setting up a bastion host that advertises the private routes to your DevZero network so that you can access the private service through network tunneling.
+[Azure App Service](https://azure.microsoft.com/en-us/products/app-service) enables you to build and host web apps, mobile backends, and RESTful APIs in the programming language of your choice without managing infrastructure.
+This connection between the app service and workspace would occur by setting up a bastion host that advertises the private routes to your DevZero network so you can access the private service through network tunneling.
 You must also set up a DNS Private Resolver to access the Blob Storage's Private Endpoint from your DevBox.

 ## Prerequisites